 Scaling automation systems and transitioning from manual to automatic operations are two major challenges we see our customers face today.
-G&W Electric’s centralized software-based automation solutions use a model of your system along with real-time data from field devices to optimally respond to system events while providing various modes of automatic system operations.
+G&W Electric’s Grid Automation Software solutions use a model of your system along with real-time data from field devices to optimally respond to system events while providing various modes of automatic system operations.
 Adding new devices to the automation system is quick and easy without the need for reprogramming and without any limitation on the number of devices participating in the automation solution.
-This offering consists of a set of tools that are fully integrated with SCADA and allows operators to monitor, control, coordinate, automatically restore, and verify results for parts or all of a distribution system in real time.
+This offering consists of a set of tools that are fully integrated with SCADA software and allows operators to monitor, control, coordinate, automatically restore, and verify results for parts or all of a distribution system in real time.

 Features and Benefits